MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-06-azure-auto-update-modules.md

     - powershell runbook
 ---

-While creating a PowerShell runbook to automating the shutting down of tagged Virtual Machines, I ran into the following error:
+While creating a PowerShell runbook to automate the shutting down of tagged Virtual Machines, I ran into the following error:

 {% highlight powershell %}
 Get-AzureRmResourceGroup : Run Login-AzureRmAccount to login.